nightscout/nightscout.github.io/docs/vendors/raspberry-pi/raspberry-pi.md

 ![rp](./img/RP48.png)

 If all is working, congrats!
-If not try try going back to previous steps and confirming everything is working.
+If not, try going back to previous steps and confirming everything is working.
 Also remember to run Docker out of detached mode to see if there are any errors: `sudo docker compose up`.
 Remember to run this after shutting down the containers with `sudo docker compose down`.
 If you're still having issues, you can contact me at `nightscout@brz86.com`.

-One last thing to note with this setup, if you Pi shuts down at any point, when you start it back up everything should automatically start up again.
+One last thing to note with this setup, if your Pi shuts down at any point, when you start it back up everything should automatically start up again.
 This includes all your Docker containers as well as the Cloudflare tunnel.

 ## Backups and Recovery

-This next section is optional, but highly recommend if you care about preserving your data long term.
+This next section is optional, but highly recommended if you care about preserving your data long term.
 If you only care about real time glucose levels and don't really care about saving your records, then you can skip this section.

 I will go over two methods, an easy, but manual method, as well as a more difficult, but automated method.

 #### Manual Backups

 For this I am going to be using software that is exclusive to Windows, Win32 Disk Imager.
 For Mac you can use The Disk Utility or the command line tool, `dd`.
 Linux can also use `dd`.
-Right now I will be only going over how to do with on Windows.
+Right now I will be only going over how to do this on Windows.

 Win32 Disk Imager allows an easy way to create an exact copy of your sd card.
 The main issue with Win32 Disk Imager is that it doesn't really have an official download site.
 I downloaded mine off of Sourceforge, but there are plenty of fake downloads that try to look legitimate.
 Sites like win32diskimager[.]org are fake sites that host malicious versions of Win32 Disk Imager.
 To make things simpler here, I've decided to upload the copy I've confirmed (confirmed with Virus Total hash: `a51c9fc75c9caa44df03502838f229a70d484963f54675c241799093a59d8874`) as safe.
 [Here](https://drive.google.com/file/d/1yw5w_cxbpFwU0yvMcX0FdB7bV4DQzksU/view?usp=sharing) is the download link.